-As per the analysis of the different companies, it is seen that in spite of many business failures, the enterprises have the fairly high rate of continuance and there exist entities which have the existence of more than century even though there is a change of the ownership.
-Therefore in the majority of the cases, business entities are going concern in accounting which has proved that it is useful to adopt the assumption of continuity for the accounting purposes.
+As per the analysis of the different companies, it is seen that despite many business failures, the enterprises have a relatively high rate of continuance, and there exist entities that have the existence of more than a century even though there is a change of the ownership.
+Therefore in the majority of the cases, business entities are going concern in accounting, which has proved that it is useful to adopt the assumption of continuity for accounting purposes.

 The management of the company decides whether they are satisfied by following the going concern assumption or not.
-If the management thinks that for their business going concern assumption is not appropriate then the management can prepare the financial statements using the breakup basis.
-In break up basis the assets are reported at the amount which is likely to be realized from the sale of the given asset and liabilities are reported at the amounts at which they are expected to be settled.
+If the management thinks that for their business, this assumption is not appropriate, then the management can prepare the financial statements using the breakup basis.
+In a breakup basis, the assets are reported at likely to be realized amount, from the sale and liabilities at the amount on which they expect to settle.

-- Going concern accounting principle directs us to report the assets and the liabilities in the financial statements at the cost not at the market price because the intention of the entity is not to sell the asset but to use it in the furtherance of the business.
+- It directs us to report the assets and the liabilities in the financial statements at the cost not at the market price because the intention of the entity is not to sell the asset but to use it in the furtherance of the business.

-- If the financial statements of the enterprise, which is likely to get shut down in future, is prepared based on the going concern assumption then the truth and fairness of the financial accounts are hampered.
-It misleads the investors as the firm may get closed after the preparation and publications of financial statements prepared on the basis of going concern.
+- If the financial statements of the enterprise, which are likely to get shut down in the future, are prepared based on the going concern assumption, then the truth and fairness of the financial accounts are hampered.
+It misleads the investors as the firm may get closed after the preparation and publications of financial statements.

 Possible Indications of Going Concern Problems

-- Loss of the key managerial personnel or the skilled staff, labour hardships of various types such as strikes etc.
+- Loss of the key managerial personnel or the skilled staff, labor hardships of various types such as strikes, etc.;

-- Various legal charges against the company including penalties related to various laws.
+- Various legal charges against the company including penalties related to different laws;

-- Recurring trading losses as profit is the important factor of growth and survival of the business.
+- Recurring trading losses as profit is the vital factor of the growth and survival of the business.

-- The inefficiency of the business to bring a new range of products as innovation plays a key role in the long term survival of the business.
+- The inefficiency of the business brings a new range of products as innovation plays a crucial role in the long term survival of the business.

-- The patent or the key license is expired or has been lost.
+- The patent or the critical license is expired or has been lost.

 - The default in the repayment of loan installments and failing to get a new source of finance.

 Professionals agree that evaluation and disclosure of going concern in accounting provide a critical improvement in the financial statements of the company.
 It provides for the accurate and complete picture of the financial health of the company to the users of the financial statement.
-If there is proper disclosure then the financial statement of the company will be more comparable which will provide more confidence to the investors that going concern risk in the company is properly addressed.
+If there is proper disclosure, then the financial statement of the company will be more comparable, which will provide more confidence to the investors that risk in the company is adequately addressed.

-This has been a guide to what is Going Concern?
-Here we discuss what is Going Concern Principles in Accounting including examples, advantages and drawbacks and also going concern problems.
+This article has been a guide to what is Going Concern?
+Here we discuss what is Going Concern Principles, including examples, advantages and drawbacks, and problems.
 You can learn more about from the following articles –